mayanshi-gupta/RatingDemo/README.md

 # RatingDemo
-This app let's a user to give ratings and check their ratings.
+This app allows a user to give ratings and check their ratings.